mahlonsmith/volta/README.md

 ### Positive matches:

-    First field: the hostname to match.
+**First field**: *the hostname to match*

 	You can use an exact hostname (www.example.com), or the top level domain (tld) if you want to match everything under a specific host (example.com.)
 You can also use a single '*' to match every request, though this essentially bypasses a lot of what makes volta quick, it is included for completeness.
 You may have an unlimited amount of rules per hostname.
 Hostnames are compared without case sensitivity.

-    Second field: the path to match.
+**Second field**: *the path to match*

 	This can be an exact match ('/path/to/something.html'), a regular expression ('\.(jpg|gif|png)$'), or a single '*' to match for any path.
 Regular expressions are matched without case sensitivity.
 There is currently no internal support for captures, though you can use a Lua rule (see below) for more complex processing.

-    Third field: The redirect code and url to rewrite to.
+**Third field**: *the redirect code and url to rewrite to*

 	Any pieces of a url that are omitted are automatically replaced with the original request's element -- the exception is a hostname, which is required.
 If you omit a redirect code, the URL rewrite is transparent to the client.
 You can attach a 301: or 302: prefix to cause a permanent or temporary code to be respectively sent, instead.

 	If you require more complex processing than what volta provides internally, you can also specify a path to a Lua script (prefixed with 'lua:'.)
 See the 'Lua rules' section of this README for more information.

 ### Negative matches:

-    First field: the hostname to match.
+**First field**: *the hostname to match*

 See above -- all the same rules apply.

-    Second field: the path to match.
+**Second field**: *the path to match*

 See above -- all the same rules apply.

-	Third field: the 'negative' marker.
+**Third field**: *the 'negative' marker*

 This is simply the '-' character, that signals to volta that this is a negative matching rule.

 You can easily test your rules by running volta on the command line, and